wso2/docs-is/en/docs/develop/adding-scim2-custom-user-schema-support.md

     }'
 ```

-### How to add claims to support multivalued simple attributes.
+## How to add claims to support multivalued simple attributes.

+Let's see when we have a **deviceNames** simple multivalued attribute.

+### Create claim mappings.

 Let's see if we have a **deviceNames** simple multivalued attribute.